BGP Configuration Guide for Cisco 8000 Series Routers, Cisco IOS XR Release

 These stages describe how BGP works.

-3. Constructing a loop-free routing graph uses the exchanged reachability information.
-BGP builds a graph of autonomous systems to ensure efficient, policy-driven routing without loops.
+3. Constructing a loop-free routing graph: BGP builds a graph of autonomous systems to ensure efficient, policy-driven routing without loops.

-4. Exchanging routing tables happens once the connection is established.
-Peers share their complete BGP routing tables to synchronize network information.
+4. Exchanging routing tables: The peers share their complete BGP routing tables to synchronize network information.

-5. Sending incremental updates follows the initial exchange.
-BGP routers send updates only when changes occur, such as new routes, modifications, or withdrawals.
+5. Sending incremental updates: BGP routers send updates only when changes occur, such as new routes, route modifications, or withdrawals.

-6. Tracking routing table versioning ensures consistency across peers.
-BGP maintains a version number for the routing table, updating it whenever changes are made.
+6. Tracking routing table versioning: BGP assigns a version number to the routing table, updating it whenever routing information changes, ensuring consistency across peers.

-7. Maintaining the connection involves periodic keepalive packets and notification packets for errors or special conditions.
-This ensures the connection remains active and reliable.
+7. Maintaining the connection: Periodic keepalive packets and notification packets are sent between peers to keep the connection active and reliable.

 Result